Abu Dhabi Grand Prix

 Taking a metered Taxi from the Dubai airport to Yas marina will cost you around 250-300 Dhirams (AUD 95-115).
 The ride will take about 90 minutes.
 You can also opt for Emirates Express buses that also depart from the Dubai airport.

 A car will take around 90 to 120 minutes to reach Abu Dhabi from Dubai.
 There is a parking facility at the Shama Park, about 15 km prior to Yas Marina.
 You can also park at the Yas Mall in Yas Marina.
 Check if your ticket allows parking at the trackside.

-Intercity buses depart for Abu Dhabi from the Al Ghubaiba Bus Station in the center of Dubai city.
+Intercity buses depart for Abu Dhabi from the Al Ghubaiba Bus Station in the centre of Dubai city.
 The bus ride will take two hours and will cost you 25 Dhirams (AUD 9.5).
 When returning back to Dubai you will have to board a bus at the Abu Dhabi bus station.

-Getting to the Yas Marina Circuit
+How do I get to the Yas Marina Circuit?